SameerSunkada/JS-Class/README.md

-This website is completely Vibe-coded using Gemini 2.5 Flash model :)
+ - ## This website was completely Vibe-coded using Gemini 2.5 Flash model :)